Bassam Mallick

 Red yeast rice.
 This one needs a flashing warning.
 The active compound is essentially the same molecule as one of the most common prescription statins.
 So yes, it lowers LDL.
 It also causes the same side effects, interacts with the same drugs, and varies wildly between brands.
 Do not self-prescribe red yeast rice without telling your doctor, especially if you're on any heart medication.

 Not on this list, despite the marketing: garlic capsules, green tea extract, large-dose niacin (risky), apple cider vinegar, lemon water.
-None move LDL or triglycerides meaningfully.

 Statins — the honest aside